 Manchester Public Television is a 501c3 organization that was formed on July 1, 2010 and is available on Comcast cable.

 NH Food Bank, a program of NH Catholic Charities, is a non-profit that distributes over 4 million pounds of food to 350 different agencies.
 Salvage donated food, special events, gleaning, and many more volunteer opportunities can be found at the Food Bank.
 For more information please contact the Volunteer Coordinator.
+Volunteers are also needed for the Cooking Matters program.

 New Horizons for New Hampshire is a leading advocate for the homeless, working in partnership with other organizations to develop programs which encourage individuals to become self-sufficient.